Let’s Make Virgin Piña Coladas! These frozen piña colada smoothies are so refreshing on a hot day! (Naturally sweetened, paleo, and vegan)

 - A Little Coconut Extract (If You Want).
 Most piña colada recipes use a sweetened coconut mixer (like Coco Lopez cream of coconut) that’s often augmented with artificial coconut flavor.
 I channel some of that coconut flavor (without the sugar) by adding just a few drops of coconut extract.
 You can totally skip it if you prefer.

 - Honey Or Pure Maple Syrup (If Needed).
 Depending on how sweet your pineapple is (and your personal taste), you may want to add some honey (paleo) or pure maple syrup (paleo & vegan) to sweeten these.
 I recommend waiting to add the sweetener until after you’ve blended the drink when you can taste it.
 Then, quickly blend in your sweetener right before adding to your glasses.

 - Garnishes To Make It Pretty.
 Once you’ve blended up your virgin piña coladas, you’re ready to make ’em pretty! here are some of our favorites…

 - Whipped Coconut Cream (Or Whipped Cream).
 Over the winter, I started picking up this dairy-free whipped cream at the grocery store for topping hot chocolate.
 (It comes in almond and coconut!)
 I love that it keeps well in the fridge.
-It’s obviously not the most healthy thing on the planet, but it’s REALLY fun to add that signature whipped cream swirl.
+It’s obviously not the most healthy thing on the planet, but it’s REALLY fun to add that signature whipped cream swirl to blended drinks like this.
 Otherwise, you can make your own whipped coconut cream or use traditional whipped cream if that works with your dietary needs.

 - Fresh Pineapple Wedges.
 A wedge or slice of fresh pineapple really makes virgin pina coladas look beautiful and feel like a real treat.
 (Learn how to slice a fresh pineapple here.)